Eunice has, insofar as it is possible to say such a thing,

 major type B (descending) Aorta Dissection, an event comparable in

-and impact to a major heart attack, and more often fatal.
+risk and impact to a major heart attack, and more often fatal.

 Google Aorta Dissection for some details.